PrefectHQ/prefect/docs/cloud/concepts/cli.md

 # CLI

-In conjunction with both the GraphQL API and the UI, Prefect offers a fully integrated CLI for working with the Prefect API.
-With the GraphQL API being the backbone for communicating with the Prefect API, we have designed the CLI to operate as a wrapper for GraphQL queries and mutations.
+In conjunction with both the GraphQL API and the UI, Prefect offers a fully-integrated CLI for working with the Prefect API.
+Using Prefect's GraphQL API as the backbone for communicating with the back end, we have designed the CLI to operate as a wrapper for GraphQL queries and mutations.

 In this current state the Prefect CLI functions mainly as a way to read Prefect API metadata as well as a lightweight way to perform some more functional operations such as running a flow that was registered.